 Who is Couples Counselling for?

-Couples counselling (also called therapy) is for any couple - heterosexual or same-sex couples, who are experiencing difficulties in their relationship.
+Couples counselling (also called therapy) is for any couple - whatever their gender or sexuality, who are experiencing difficulties in their relationship.
 The aim of counselling is to improve communication and hopefully enable the couple to resolve issues within their relationship.

 Problems often arise over a long period of time and it is not unusual for couples to be dealing with significant problems for years before they seek professional support.
 Problems often arise as a result of events such as an affair, loss (eg death, job loss/change), birth of children, older children leaving home or moving to a new location.

 Unlike individual therapy, couples counselling requires a certain level co-operation to get both individuals engaged in the process.
 This differs from couple to couple and so an initial session ,might mean both people turning up together or I might see them as individuals for a short period of time (but for an equal number of sessions each) before we can all sit down together.